Who are we, and what is Unitarian Universalism?

 Celebrating Love, Seeking Knowledge, and Advancing Justice

-- UUCSW’s services are on Sunday morning at 10:30 am.
-Childcare and Religious Exploration are available during the service, or children are always welcome to stay in the sanctuary with their grown-ups, where we have toys and books available.
+- UUCSW’s services during the regular church year are on Sunday mornings at 10:30 am, starting September 7, 2025.
+Children’s Religious Exploration is available during the service, or children are always welcome to stay in the sanctuary with their grown-ups, where we have toys and books available.

 - We believe that every person is inherently worthy, regardless of age, ability, economic status, ethnicity, religion, immigration status, sexual orientation, or gender identity.
 All are welcome!